Does this test have other names?

 This test checks the amount of fetal hemoglobin (HbF) in the blood.
 Fetal hemoglobin

-is 1 of many types of hemoglobin.
-A baby growing in the womb has high levels of HbF.
+is one of many types of hemoglobin.
+A baby growing in the womb has high levels of

+HbF.
 The level of HbF usually drops to tiny amounts about 6 months after birth.
-In an adult
+In

-or child, a higher level of HbF can mean you have a blood disorder.
-These include
+an adult or child, a higher level of HbF can mean you have a blood disorder.
+These

 Why do I need this test?